Christina McAlhaney celebrates 25 Years

 This is an addition and renovation to the existing Wholesale Glass Distributors, Inc. Warehouse located off Rivers Ave and I-26.
 With this pre-engineered metal building addition, the current warehouse space will be tripled in size, allowing the company to expand their business.
 Completion July 2016.

-January 7, 2016 – Gary Brantley, President of Brantley Construction, and Burt Rhodes, Director, address Charleston infrastructure and its much needed changes.
+January 7, 2016 – Gary Brantley, President of Brantley Construction, address Charleston infrastructure and its much needed changes.
 As the city continues to grow, so does the city’s traffic congestion.

 October 6, 2015 – Brantley Construction will be donning pink hard hats and walk in the Susan B Komen Race for the Cure to support Amanda Bagwell in her fight against Breast Cancer.